 It is possible for the placenta to separate from the womb before the baby is born, this is called placental abruption and can lead to stillbirth as it means the placenta is not working as it should.

-Placental abruption can be caused by a blow or impact to the stomach, or it could be linked to a condition such as pre-eclampsia or intrauterine growth restriction or IUGR.
+Placental abruption can be caused by a blow or impact to the stomach, or it could be linked to a condition such as pre-eclampsia or fetal growth restriction.
 Sometimes placental abruption occurs without any clear reason why this has happened.

 The symptoms of placental abruption are: